cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 #Examples

 This appendix provides an example of a COSE full message signature and an example of a COSE_Sign0 message.
+The display format includes "\\" to indicate that the same field continues on the next line, and it includes "|" to separate items within a field.

 The programs that were used to generate the examples can be found at https://github.com/cose-wg/Examples.